Ministry of Justice (Egypt)

 The Ministry of Justice is the justice ministry of the government of Egypt.
-Its headquarters are in Cairo.
+Its headquarters are in The New Capital.

 History

 Before the governorship of Egypt was assigned to Muhammad Ali Pasha in 1805, the Ottoman Sultan in Istanbul sent 24 Beys to the Turkish governor in Egypt to oversee major affairs in Egypt.

 During the reign of Muhammad Ali Pasha, the (Diwan/Office of the Governor or Khedive) was established.
 Its powers combined legislative, executive, and judicial authority.

 It was entrusted with maintaining public order in the city, enacting regulations and laws, and adjudicating disputes between citizens and foreigners alike, particularly in matters related to inheritance and major crimes.

 During the reign of Khedive Ismail, the Ministry of Justice (then called the Supervision of Justice) was established in 1878 pursuant to a Khedive's high decree issued in August 1878.
 This resulted from a change in the litigation system and an attempt to reorganize the judiciary, transforming it from the Justice Courts to the Mixed Courts, which were established in 1875.

 Approximately 26 Supervisions served in the Ministry of Justice from its inception until 1914, when the names of the Supervisions were changed to Ministries.